 How to get to Kenilworth Road

 Parking is a problem as there is no parking at the stadium and the surrounding streets offer little and are usually filled early.
-Oak Road is closed to traffic on match days and there is a residents only parking scheme in operation near the ground so you will have to travel further away to find street parking.
-There is the multi-storey Crawley Road car park LU1 1HZ in the town centre.
-Other car parks can be found on http://www.luton.gov.uk/parking.
-Past experience has shown that many of the car parks in town recommended by the football club have to be pre-booked.
-Try https://www.justpark.com/uk/parking for further information.
+Oak Road is closed to traffic on match days and some of the streets near the ground operate a residents only parking scheme, so you will need to travel further away to find street parking.
+On past visits Dallow Road Primary School LU1 1LZ and Beech Hill Primary School LU4 8AR have offered parking.
+There are several car parks in town, but past experience has shown that some of them have to be booked in advance.
+Try http://www.luton.gov.uk/parking, or https://www.justpark.com/uk/parking for further information.

 Where to eat and drink

 On past visits no alcohol has been served in the away end.
 The nearest place to the ground for a pint is the Beech Hill Conservative Club at 18a Leagrave Road, LU4 8HZ.
 A small admission fee is made for non members.
 In town The Brewery Tap, 22 Park Street, Luton LU1 3FL, a Green King pub, welcomes away fans.
 Also in the town centre near the station is the CAMRA Good Beer Guide listed pub, The English Rose, 46 Old Bedford Road, LU2 7PA ,which serves food.
 Nearby is another Real Ale pub, The Bricklayers Arms, 16 High Town Road, LU2 0DD, which has a selection of real ales, ciders and lagers.
 If on previous visits you have used the London Hatters a Wetherspoons pub in Park Street, this has now closed down.